0xFableOrg/0xFable/docs/architecture.md

 Whenever a game is timed out, anybody can call the `timeout` function in order to restore order.
 If the game has started, the player whose turn it is loses.
-If the game has not started (not every player has submitted their `drawInitialHand` transaction), the game is cancelled.
+If the game has not started (not every player has submitted their `drawInitialHand` transaction), the game is canceled.

 [In the future](https://github.com/0xFableOrg/0xFable/issues/75), we will add more stringent timeouts, especially for game actions.
 Maybe a chess timer.